firstcontributions/first-contributions/additional-material/git_workflow_scenarios/creating-a-gitignore-file.md

 ## How to Untrack Files Previously Committed from New Gitignore

-To untrack a single file, ie stop tracking the file but not delete it from the system use:
+To untrack a single file, or stop tracking the file but not delete it from the system use:

 ```
 git rm --cached filename